Europa (1991 film): Plot

+Kessler stops the train in order to facilitate Max Hartmann's funeral, which is not permitted by the U.S. occupiers.
+After the funeral, Werwolf agents pull Kessler into a car, and formally ask him to join their side against the Americans, but he is hesitant.

+Kessler falls in love with Katharina, who asks him to marry her.
+On their honeymoon, she reveals that Zentropa trains carried human transport during the war, the likely reason for her father's suicide.
+They settle into married life, and live happily for a time.

+One day, Katharina is apparently kidnapped by the Werwolf group, who also kill Lawrence Hartmann.
+The group demands that Kessler use explosives to blow up the train during a bridge crossing.

+Due to the stress of his wife's kidnapping, and deciding whether or not to bomb the train, Kessler flubs an important professional examination, infuriating his uncle.
+Kessler plants the explosives, and runs off the train.
+However, pity for the potential victims inspires him to climb aboard again, and disable the bomb.

+Colonel Harris and the U.S. forces uncover the Werwolf cell, and Kessler finds Katharina in handcuffs.
+She was a Werwolf all along, and as well as faking her own kidnapping, she herself sent the extortionate letters to her father.
+She expresses disgust at Kessler's cowardice in refusing to commit to a side, and says Kessler should have blown up the train, because there are no innocent people in Germany—during the war years, its citizens either killed or betrayed.

+Driven to despair, Kessler reluctantly decides to detonate the explosives after all.
+The train crashes into the river and several people are killed, including Kessler's uncle and Katharina.
+Kessler too is drowned in the sunken train, and floats out to sea.

 Cast

 Style

 Europa employs an experimental style of cinema, combining largely black and white visuals with occasional intrusions of colour (which later inspired Steven Spielberg's 1993 Holocaust film Schindler's List), having actors interact with rear-projected footage, and layering different images over one another to surreal effect.
 The voice-over narration uses an unconventional second-person narrative imitative of a hypnotist.

 The film's characters, music, dialogue, and plot are self-consciously melodramatic and ironically imitative of film noir conventions.

 Morando Morandini writes: "More than the characters, what counts is the technical-formalistic apparatus: color contrasted with black and white, superimpositions, distorting lenses, dynamic camera, expressionistic-style set designs.
 Anti-German in substance, it is profoundly German in form".

 Production

 The film was shot throughout Poland (Chojna Cathedral (Marienkirche) and the Chojna Roundhouse) and in Denmark (Nordisk Film studios, Copenhagen and the Copenhagen Dansk Hydraulisk Institut).
 The cathedral where the main characters are getting married is that of Chojna, whose roof was destroyed by the Soviet army during the war.

 Von Trier's production company, Zentropa Entertainments, is named after the sinister railway network featured in this film, which is in turn named after the real-life train company Mitropa.